Frequently Asked Questions

-Tree trimming is one of the most important maintenance practices in professional tree care.
+Tree trimming along with the tree removal is one of the most important maintenance practices in professional tree care.
 At Daryl’s Tree Care & Surgery, we offer tree trimming for Melbourne properties, helping you achieve your dream landscape.

 There are essentially two tree care objectives in pruning tree's and trimming shrubs.
 Hazard reduction tree pruning addresses a specific danger caused by visibly defined safety issues in your tree's.
 Maintenance tree pruning preserves or improves tree health and structure.
 Special care is taken to encourage structural integrity, appearance, tree safety and the overall health of your tree's.